SiaCashCoin (SCC) Price Hits $0.0000 on Top Exchanges

-SiaCashCoin (CURRENCY:SCC) traded up 3.1% against the U.S. dollar during the 24 hour period ending at 16:00 PM Eastern on December 12th.
-During the last week, SiaCashCoin has traded 98.8% lower against the U.S. dollar.
-One SiaCashCoin coin can currently be bought for $0.0000 or 0.00000000 BTC on popular exchanges.
-SiaCashCoin has a total market cap of $101,126.20 and approximately $6.00 worth of SiaCashCoin was traded on exchanges in the last 24 hours.
+SiaCashCoin (CURRENCY:SCC) traded down 0.6% against the U.S. dollar during the 24-hour period ending at 10:00 AM Eastern on December 19th.
+During the last week, SiaCashCoin has traded 6.4% higher against the U.S. dollar.
+SiaCashCoin has a total market cap of $104,854.53 and $5.00 worth of SiaCashCoin was traded on exchanges in the last day.
+One SiaCashCoin coin can currently be bought for approximately $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.